Zchappie/deliberated-reading/shape3d-cubicStyle.md

 ## Additional information
 1. Bump mapping: [Bump mapping](https://en.wikipedia.org/wiki/Bump_mapping) is a technique in computer graphics for simulating bumps and wrinkles on the surface of an object.
 This is achieved by **perturbing the surface normals** of the object and using the perturbed normal during lighting calculations.
 2. [Orthogonal Procrustes problem](https://en.wikipedia.org/wiki/Orthogonal_Procrustes_problem)
+3. General interpretations on triangle mesh: check figures in paper [here](https://www.graphics.rwth-aachen.de/media/papers/slicing1.pdf) about degenerate mesh and its causes.